RePsychLing/TutorialSetup/README.md

 Editing and running Julia code is supported in both the [Atom editor](https://atom.io) and [VSCode](https://code.visualstudio.com).
 The Atom support is called Juno and is documented at https://junolab.github.io.
 The VSCode support is documented at https://www.julia-vscode.org

 Either of these environments is fine for this workshop.

+## Jupyter notebooks

+[Jupyter](https://jupyter.org) provides interactive notebooks in the browser.
+When the `IJulia` package is installed and built it installs a version of [`conda`](https://docs.conda.io/en/latest/) if it is not already available.
+The `jupyter-notebook` and `jupyter-lab` applications can be added through conda.
+If you haven't used Jupyter notebooks it is probably best to wait to install them at the workshop.